Published: January 15, 2021

 Let’s take a look at this research.
 It states that 57% of membership associates join it to find a community of like-minded people.
 Additionally:

-Besides, it’s quite beneficial for business owners since once created materials can be offered to an unlimited number of people not depending on their location.
+Besides, it’s quite beneficial for business owners, since once created materials can be offered to an unlimited number of people without having to depend on their location.

-So if you decided to develop a membership website for distributing your content or want to learn more about it - welcome!
+So if you want to develop a membership website for distributing your content or learn more about it - welcome!

-First things first, we’d like to talk about how & why people will join your association and what you’ll give them.
+First things first, we’d like to talk about how & why people would join your association and what you would offer them.

-In general, there are 6 main membership models used by membership sites.
-Here they are.
+In general, there are 6 main membership models used by membership sites, such as: